tylim88/Efficient-Typescript-Mororepo/README.md

     npm run setup
     ```

-2. Create a `nx-cloud.env` file in root directory.
+2. Create a `NX-cloud.env` file in root directory.

-3. Follow the steps in this [YouTube guide](https://youtu.be/w1-GiB74ddc?t=17) to create a nx cloud access token, but do not add it to the `nx.json` file as shown in the video.
+3. Follow the steps in this [YouTube guide](https://youtu.be/w1-GiB74ddc?t=17) to create a NX cloud access token, but do not add it to the `NX.json` file as shown in the video.

-4. Add the access token to the `nx-cloud.env` file as follows:
+4. Add the access token to the `NX-cloud.env` file as follows:

     ```env
     NX_CLOUD_ACCESS_TOKEN=YourNxCloudAccessToken